Chris Fieggen – 1960s Pioneer Programmer

 The program would still have worked – but those staff falling into that pay grade would have been quite annoyed to receive less than 1/10 of their usual salary – “29080” instead of “298080”.
 (Note: The correct figure had been hand-written on the printout.)

-Likewise, typos in less-critical sections, such as in the “remarks” column (eg: “CARIIAGE” instead of “CARRIAGE”) or in the “sequence” column (eg: “171()” instead of “17190”) would have made little difference to the program's operation.
+Other typos were even less critical, such as in the “remarks” column (eg: “CARIIAGE” instead of “CARRIAGE”) or in the “sequence” column (eg: “171()” instead of “17190”), neither of which would have affected the program's operation.

 Sometimes, however, the code and remarks were out of sync (eg: “TAB1+2” in Code, “TAB1+3” in Remarks), leaving me unsure whether the typo was in the code (which would be critical) or in the remarks (non-critical).